brianspiering/quotes_from_others/README.md

 The remaining 10 percent of the code accounts for the other 90 percent of the development time."
 — Tom Cargill

+"Smart data structures and dumb code works a lot better than the other way around."
+— Eric S. Raymond, The Cathedral and The Bazaar.

 "The purpose of computing is insight, not numbers."
 — Richard Hamming